isc-projects/kea/doc/guide/dhcp4-srv.rst

 All supported parameters can be configured via the ``cb_cmds`` hooks library described in the :ref:`cb-cmds-library` section.
-The general rule is that the scalar global parameters are set using ``remote-global-parameter4-set``; the shared network specific parameters are set using ``remote-network4-set``; and the subnet and pool level parameters are set using ``remote-subnet4-set``.
+The general rule is that the scalar global parameters are set using ``remote-global-parameter4-set``; the shared network-specific parameters are set using ``remote-network4-set``; and the subnet- and pool-level parameters are set using ``remote-subnet4-set``.
 Whenever there is an exception to this general rule, it is highlighted in the table.
 The non-scalar global parameters have dedicated commands; for example, the global DHCPv4 options (``option-data``) are modified using ``remote-option4-global-set``.

 .. table:: List of DHCPv4 Parameters Supported by the Configuration Backend

    +--------------------------+----------------------------+-------------+-------------+-------------+
    | Parameter                | Global                     | Shared      | Subnet      | Pool        |